projectcontour/contour/design/httpproxy-conflict.md

 To fix this, Contour will treat errors and warning differently and where possible, make a best effort to serve partially valid configurations.
 Configurations that are in an Error or Warning status, will serve HTTP error codes or not be added to configuration passed down to Envoy.

+## Personas

+There are two main personas that interact with this conflict design document:

+- User: A request to an application, routing through Envoy looking to access whatever resource an application running in Kubernetes should serve.
+This user is not aware of how the application is deployed or that it uses Kubernetes or Contour.
+- ResourceOwner: Someone to manages an HTTPProxy resource inside the Kubernetes cluster configuring the Route/Service combination to allow users of the application to access.

 ## Background
 HTTPProxy is designed as a multi-team aware Ingress that reduces annotation sprawl by providing a sensible home for configuration items.
 Additionally, HTTPProxy offers a feedback loop to ResourceOwners (See #Personas section below) via a `Status` field on the object.